-How to Protect Your Plants from Frost in Austin
+How to Protect Your Plants from Frost

 Who would ever think it’s important to install frost tolerant plants in Central Texas?
 Normally, we get a few days of cold weather and most plants make it through just fine, except for the "annuals".
 Those we would expect to replace every year.